3 different formulas of Hooke’s Law

-Hooke’s Law For linear springs
+Hooke’s Law equation For linear Springs

 Here we will consider a simple helical spring that has one end attached to some fixed object, while the free end is being pulled by a force whose magnitude is Fs.